Stay modest and fabulous by upcycling new hijabs.

 Upcycled crafts and especially upcycled hijabs have become a very popular trend in the past few years.
 Many women are sewing strips of fabric from old clothes together to make strip hijabs, or patches from old blankets and patterned fabrics to make patch hijabs.
 Another trend of late is the hijab party.
 Women will get together and enjoy a meal and each other’s company.
 At the end of the meal, the women will exchange handmade, upcycled hijabs.
 Upcycling your old clothes can be a fun way to save money while keeping yourself modest and fabulous!

-Have you ever upcyled your own hijabs or hosted a hijab party?
-Share your stories and pictures with us via email@example.com!
+Have you ever upcycled your own hijabs or hosted a hijab party?
+Share your stories and pictures with us via [email protected]!